-I’m sure we’ve all been in situations where someone assigned us to manage a project whether or not we were called a “Project Manager”.
+I’m sure we’ve all been in situations where someone assigned us to manage a project whether or not we were called a “Project Manager.”
 Have you been in charge of setting up or moving an office?
 Have you been responsible for an event like a conference or a seminar?
 Have you been in charge of Six Sigma process improvements or Kaizen events?
-If you answered yes to any of those situations, you have been a project manager.
-The next time you have an opportunity to manage a project, pay attention to some factors that will contribute to your success as a project manager.
+If you answered “yes” to any of those situations, you have been a project manager.
+The next time you have an opportunity to manage a project, pay attention to some factors that will contribute to your success.

 1. Agree on the project goals.
 Make sure there is agreement with management, project sponsors, and other stakeholders on the purpose and goals of the project.
 What problem will the project solve?
 What is the desired end result?
 What need will the project fill?
 Goals should be specific and measurable.
 Clear measurable goals will help define the project scope.

 3. Manage the project scope effectively.
 The project scope is defined in the goal setting, and planning stages of a project.
-It would be nice if the scope never changed, but the real world says that scopes change.
+It would be nice if the scope never changed, but this is the real world!
 The project manager must always be on the alert for changes to the scope and effectively manage those changes.
 Are the changes really necessary for project success or just nice to haves?
 What affect will the changes have on the budget and the schedule?
 Has everyone agreed that the change must be done?
 How are the changes tracked?
 Managing the scope is one of the more challenging parts of managing projects.

 4. Cultivate constant effective communications.
 Determine the communication channels needed to inform the relevant stakeholders of the progress of the project.
 Management and project sponsors may want regular status reports or only the highlights and the exceptions.
 Suppliers, clients and/or customers may need statements of work, contracts, and progress reviews.
 The project team will need task assignments and regular briefings.
 The frequency and types of communication for each channel should be defined and managed.
 Incorporate this communication plan into the project plan and then communicate, communicate, communicate!
 Many projects fail because of poor communications.